wing328/r-twitter/docs/TweetsApi.md

 Add/Delete rules

-Add or delete rules from a Users active rule set.
+Add or delete rules from a User's active rule set.
 Users can provide unique, optionally tagged rules to add.
 Users can delete their entire rule set or a subset specified by rule ids or values.

 ### Example
 ```R